 Angiography gives a general look at the coronary arteries.
 However, it can't show the walls of the arteries.
 IVUS images show the artery walls and can reveal cholesterol and fat deposits (plaques).
 Buildup of these deposits can increase your risk for a heart attack.

 IVUS has helped providers understand how stents become clogged.
 This is called stent restenosis.

 IVUS is commonly done to make sure a stent is correctly placed during angioplasty.
 It may also be done to determine where a stent should be placed.

 - View the aorta and structure of the artery walls, which can show plaque buildup

 - Find which blood vessel is involved in aortic dissection

-There is a slight risk of complications with angioplasty and cardiac catheterization.
+There is a slight risk for complications with angioplasty and cardiac catheterization.
 However, the tests are very safe when done by an experienced team.
 IVUS adds little additional risk.